alvaroabascar/conscious/2_explaining_consciousness.md

 Dennet establishes in this chapter some rules for his project of formulating a theory of consciousness, which are the following:

 - *No Wonder Tissue allowed*: he will not propose new forces or substances external to the current understanding of physics.
-- *No feigning anesthesia*: if he denies the existence of some feature of consciousness, it relies upon him to show it.
+- *No feigning anesthesia*: if he denies the existence of some feature of consciousness, it relies upon him to prove it.
 - *No nitpicking about empirical details*: he will try to get all the scientific facts right, but he will take into account theories and discoveries which have not been definitely accepted.
 He justifies this saying that without some of them, he would not avail himself of some of the most eye-opening advances.

 He will, using these rules, try to get to theory sketches, not to established and empirically confirmed  theories.
 These sketches of how the mind might work can open new lines of research, which might in turn refute the theories or modify them, but at least in this way we have a starting point.